TheTitanAtlas/TheTinyHydroGarden/README.md

 # TheTinyHydroGarden
-Hydropic software for monitoring garden
+Hydropic API to communicate with hydroponic systems